Saulo-Ferraz/image-processing-package/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package image_processing is used to:
+	Processing:
+	- Histograms
-	-
+	- Structural similarity index measure
 	-

 ## Installation